 The Master Agreement Project Director (MAPD) or designee may, at their sole discretion, add and/or delete Categories under this Master Agreement.
-To add or delete Categories, an amendment to this Master Agreement will be prepared by the County and executed by Contractor and by the MAPD, or designee, as authorized by the County's Board.
+To add or delete Categories, an Amendment to the Master Agreement will be prepared by the County and executed by Contractor and by the MAPD, or designee, as authorized by the County's Board.